 A regional analysis of the cultural, economic, physical and landscape patterns of the European cultural region.
 NOTE: Recommended for students in Euro-Spring, International Studies, foreign languages, and prospective teachers.
 Liberal Education Goal Area 5.

-GEOG 3820 Geography Of Asia (3 credits)
+GEOG 3820 Geography of East, South, and Southeast Asia (3 credits)